In your Region

 Details of other academic competitions open to students across the country are available on the University of Oxford website.

 Oxford for West Midlands is currently reviewing the support it delivers to students, and hope to update this webpage soon with further details of our programmes in your area.
-Please note that all in-person events and schemes are on hold due to Covid-19.

 Schools Access Programme